nixworks/public/news/2010/06/4/mcdonalds-recalls-12-million-promotional-glasses-for-the-movie-shrek-forever-after-due-to-the-presence-of-cadmium-in-the-painted-design.md

 ### [2010-06-4](/news/2010/06/4/index.md)

-# McDonalds recalls 12 million promotional glasses for the movie ''Shrek Forever After'' due to the presence of cadmium in the painted design.
+# McDonalds recalls 12 million promotional glasses for the movie "Shrek Forever After" due to the presence of cadmium in the painted design.